erdinckaya/modernopengl/README.md

 ```
 -DCMAKE_TOOLCHAIN_FILE=[vcpkg root]/scripts/buildsystems/vcpkg.cmake ..
 ```
 Also we have to give `vcpkg root` path into our `CMakeLists.txt`, since our cmake file is taking care of installing packages.
-In CMakeLists.txt you will see this line
 ```
 -DVCPKG_ROOT=[vcpkg root]
 ```